-Priority 1: To ensure all complaint responses are timely and have learning identified and demonstrable action is taken Where we were in 2019/20 497 formal complaints were due to be responded to on time - 266 achieved this: with a Trust overall performance rate of 54% Quality Priorities 2020/2021 was identified as above Where we are at the end of 2020/21 332 formal complaints were due to be responded to on time - 109 achieved this: with a Trust overall performance of 33%.
+Objective: To ensure all complaint responses are timely and have learning identified and demonstrable action is taken Where we were in 2019/20 497 formal complaints were due to be responded to on time - 266 achieved this: with a Trust overall performance rate of 54% Quality Priorities 2020/2021 was identified as above Where we are at the end of 2021/22 332 formal complaints were due to be responded to on time - 109 achieved this: with a Trust overall performance of 33%.
 The above priority was affected by the Complaints Procedure being formally put on hold in March 2020 until 1 July 2020.
-PRD re-introduced the back log of complaints on the 1 July 2020, alongside the daily formal complaints being received by the department.
+The Patient Relations Department reintroduced the back log of complaints on the 1 July 2020, alongside the daily formal complaints being received by the department.
 As clinical staff were still prioritising treatment and care of our patients, as well staff still shielding investigations were difficult to complete.
 The importance of learning from patient experience via the complaints process for partially and fully upheld complaints was identified as a key priority.
-The Patient Relations and PALS Annual Report for 2020/21 includes some examples of lessons learned/actions taken in response to feedback from patients and their loved ones who made a formal complaint.
+'Messages for my loved ones' continued and this gave relatives who were not able to visit their loved ones whilst in hospital a way of sending comforting messages to patients who were not able to receive visitors.
+We also established the Patient Experience Group that reviews and triangulates experience.

-Priority 2: To improve patients, experience of discharge Where we were in 2019/20 Bi-monthly Discharge improvement meetings Increasing Discharge related incidents No standardised discharge checklist Where we are at the end of 2020/21 Monthly Discharge Improvement Group meetings commenced July 2020 with new chair (Chief AHP) and with multi-disciplinary and multi-agency representation Discharge risk assessment with associated action plans devised and monitored by the group on a monthly basis Paper discharge checklist implemented across all in-patient wards with plans to audit on a monthly basis commencing March 2021 Themed SIRI panel focussing on Discharge (March 2021) highlighted downward trend in relation to discharge incidents On-going work with the HIS team in relation to implementation of the Discharge Tracking Boards and creation of an electronic version of the paper discharge checklist
+Objective: To improve patients, experience of discharge Where we were in 2019/20 Bi-monthly Discharge improvement meetings Increasing Discharge related incidents No standardised discharge checklist Where we are at the end of 2021/22 Monthly Discharge Improvement Group meetings commenced July 2020 with new chair (Chief AHP) and with multi-disciplinary and multi-agency representation Discharge risk assessment with associated action plans devised and monitored by the group on a monthly basis Paper discharge checklist implemented across all in-patient wards with plans to audit on a monthly basis commencing March 2021 On-going work with the HIS team in relation to implementation of the Discharge Tracking Boards and creation of an electronic version of the paper discharge checklist